 · How permanent do you see the relationship?
 Long-term relationships usually indicate the worker is an employee.

 · How important are the services the worker provides to your business?
 The more central, the more likely the worker is an employee.

 If you have erroneously classified an employee as an independent contractor, you will be responsible for employment taxes.
 However, eligible businesses might qualify for the Voluntary Classification Settlement Program, which allows businesses to reclassify employees and receive partial relief from employment taxes.
 You should visit the IRS website for more information about the program.

 Contact an Atlanta Tax Lawyer

 If you have questions about worker classification, you should contact an IRS tax lawyer now.
 Jeff Cohen, Attorney at Law, has helped countless businesses with their tax needs and is available to help.
-Call for a free consultation at 404-814-0000 or fill out an online contact form.
+Call for a Free Phone Consultation at 404-814-0000 or fill out an online contact form.